juju/docs/src/en/help-oracle.md

 You can now start deploying Juju charms and bundles to your Oracle cloud.

-A successful bootstrap and deployment will result in the controller environment being visible in `Instances` page of the Oracle Compute dashboard:
+A successful bootstrap and deployment will result in the controller environment being visible in the `Instances` page of the Oracle Compute dashboard:

 ![Oracle dashboard showing Juju](../media/oracle_bootstrap-instances.png)